-(a c) Sealed Proceedings.
+(c) Sealed Proceedings.
 Delinquency proceedings against juveniles are confidential and must be conducted entirely under seal with electronic access provided only to court staff.

-(b d) Sealed Items.
-The following items must be filed in the electronic record under seal with access provided only to court staff:
+(d) Sealed Items.
+The following items must be filed in the electronic record under seal:

-- (1) grand jury matters, if ordered filed in a case;
+- (1) grand jury matters, if filed in a case;

 - (2) pretrial services reports;

 - (3) petitions for summons or warrant, until the defendant appears on the petition;

 - (4) psychological or psychiatric reports;

 - (5) lists of prospective or seated jurors;

 - (6) transcripts of voir dire, if filed;

-- (7) final presentence reports; and

-- (8) the judge's statement of reasons for the sentence imposed.
+D. Mont.
+L.R.
+Proposed Amendments Sept.
+22, 2017 - (7) presentence reports; and - (8) the judge's statement of reasons for the sentence imposed.